-In September 2018, we entered into an employment agreement with each of our executive officers, which provides for an annual base salary, subject to periodic reviews, incentive based compensation, equity-based compensation and benefits, in each case as determined by the Board of Directors (or a committee thereof) from time to time.
+We typically enter into employment agreements with our executive officers, which provide for an annual base salary, subject to periodic reviews, incentive based compensation, equity-based compensation and benefits, in each case as determined by the Board of Directors (or a committee thereof) from time to time.
 The agreements contain standard confidentiality, non-competition, non-solicitation and assignment of intellectual property provisions.
 The agreements also contain standard severance and change in control provisions which are described under "-Post-Termination Severance and Change in Control Arrangements"